lifewawj/note-taker/README.md

 6. To delete a note, click the trash icon next to the respective note

-Video Demonstration of how to use
+Video Demonstration of How to use the app:
 ![GIF of Note Taker](public/assets/note-taker-tutorial.gif)

 ## Features